jareguo/crystal-editor/README.md

 <img src="repo/splash.jpg" alt="Crystal Editor" />

-Game Engine agnostic editor for Rust ECS.
+Game Engine agnostic editor for Rust, Tauri + Svelte in the frontend, and Rust for the backend.

-# Crystal Hook
+# Epitech Montpellier Students collaboration
-info todo
+this repo is a collaboration between the Amethyst Org and a group of students from Epitech

 # Run
 First time setup.